Randyjp/camper-leader-board/readme.md

 # Camper Leaderboard
-*First ever react project, to learn the basics of components props and state*
+*My first ever react project, to learn the basics of components props and state*